 A borrowing library of bee books and videos;

-20% discount off a subscription to Bee Culture Magazine, when place by telephone;
+20% discount off a subscription to Bee Culture Magazine, when placed by telephone;

-Access a mentoring program to help novice beekeepers; and a Beekeeper Certification Program (coming soon!).
+Access a mentoring program to help novice beekeepers; and a Beekeeper Certification Program.

 Q. How often does the VBA meet?